rosacodina/rock-paper-scissors-game/game-app/README.md

 	After this, you are ready to launch the project just typing in your VSC terminal: npm start

+	TESTING, I used Web Test Runner so the installations you need are: npm i --save-dev @web/test-runner
+		npm install @open-wc/testing
+		npm install @web/test-runner-junit-reporter
+		npm install sinon

+		To run the test you have to open your IDE console and type the following command: npm run test:unit

 	NOTE: take into account this project was done as a mobile app, so if you do not see anything in the localhost was launched, please, reduce the size of the window as the project is based in 717px width.